 Customers may pay different prices for the same product for a variety of reasons, such as a discounted rate for prepayment or an individually negotiated enterprise contract.
 Plans are what determine how much a customer pays for the various charges associated with a product.

 A usage-based price is a rate applied to a billable metric.
-Metronome supports both flat rates and tiered pricing.
+Metronome supports flat rates, tiered pricing and volume-based pricing.
 In flat pricing, the same rate is applied regardless of quantity.

 In tiered pricing, the rate applied depends on the quantity thus far in the billing period.
 In the cloud database example, a plan might dictate that the first thousand gigabytes of data cost $0.10 per gigabyte, and every gigabyte thereafter costs $0.09.